Extended Producer Responsibility for packaging (EPR)

 Reprocessors and exporters

-To be eligible to apply for accreditation, a reprocessor or exporter must be able to demonstrate to the Agency that they are active ie current recycling or exporting waste.
+To be eligible to apply for accreditation, a reprocessor or exporter must be able to demonstrate to the Agency that they are active ie currently recycling or exporting packaging waste of the type that being applied for.

 The regulators can audit accredited operators at any stage.
 If they are not satisfied that the operator is compliant with its conditions of accreditation, they can suspend or cancel the accreditation.
 Suspensions can be lifted once the operator is compliant but a cancellation is permanent for the rest of the compliance year.